openenclave/openenclave/reproducible/README.md

 being used as an argument.

 There are no variables, just functions returning contants.
 Datatypes are a property of values, but once declared the function has a constant datatype. function results can be transformed but there is no casting as such.
-The let clause is where a number of functions can be declared.
-The in clause is where they are used.
+The "let" clause is where a number of functions can be declared.
+The "in" clause is where they are used.

 ```
 let